Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 View source

-Prohibition on Drone Imaging at Open-Air Events
+Prohibition on Drone Operations Over Open-Air Events

 View source

-Effective: Jul 1, 2016Class C misdemeanor — up to $50 fine and/or up to 30 days imprisonment
+Effective: Jul 1, 2015Class C misdemeanor — $50 fine, 30 days jail

 View source